// LIVE MARKET DATA

 ISAFRACTIONALZERO FEEPIES

 Commission-free with fractional shares from £1.
 ISA available.
-Use "Pies" to build custom auto-investing baskets of gaming and hardware stocks.
-Excellent for UK/EU investors starting small.
+Use "Pies" to build custom auto-investing baskets.

 Min.
 Deposit£1 / €1